Explore Dynamic Strength → Strength that moves

 Water-filled tools develop specific qualities that traditional equipment doesn't prioritise.

-The sloshing load forces rapid micro-corrections from smaller stabilising muscles — rotator cuff, scapular stabilisers, and muscles around the wrist and elbow.
-Overhead carries are particularly effective here, especially for prehab or rehab at lower absolute loads.
+Joint and shoulder control.
+The shifting load forces rapid micro-corrections from smaller stabilising muscles — rotator cuff, scapular stabilisers, and the muscles around the wrist and elbow.
+Overhead carries are particularly effective here, making aqua bag work well suited to prehab and rehab at lower absolute loads.

-The common thread is simple: these tools train what predictable loads miss.
+The common thread: these tools train what predictable loads miss.
+See the full range in the aqua bags collection.

 You don't need to replace anything.
 Water-filled tools slot into your existing training as a complement.

-Light, high-instability drills wake up stabilisers and proprioception before main lifts.
-A few minutes with a partially filled water bag prepares your nervous system for what’s coming.
+Warm-up and activation.
+Light, high-instability drills wake up stabilisers before main lifts.
+A few minutes with a partially filled water bag prepares your nervous system for what's coming.

 Can water tools replace my barbell work?